Secure-Platforms-Lab-W-M/MASC-Artifact/masc-core/setup.md

 >Go to the navigation bar at the top of your screen.
 Click on IntelliJ IDEA and then select Prefrences or use the shortcut COMMAND, to get to Prefrences.

 ---
 On the left-hand side, click the 'Build, Execution, Deployment' drop-down.
 From the sub-menu, select 'Build Tools' and then 'Gradle.'
 In the right pane, at the bottom, you want to supply a Gradle JVM.
-You can download one straight from Intelli J.  I am using and recommend corretto-15.
+You can download one straight from Intelli J. We use the most recent LTS version, which is JDK 11.
 Hit Apply and OK.
 Intelli J should automatically begin building your project.

 ## Running Masc-Core
 Open MASCBarebone.java.
 It can be found at `masc-core > app > src > main > java > masc > edu.wm.cs.masc > barebone > MASCBarebone.java.`